Your Guide to Bladder Cancer Treatment

 Surgery

-• Transurethral resection (TUR) with fulguration: Surgery in which a cystoscope (a thin lighted tube) is inserted into the bladder through the urethra.
+• Transurethral resection (TUR) with fulguration: During TUR with fulguration, the doctor inserts a cystoscope (a thin lighted tube) into the bladder through the urethra.
 A tool with a small wire loop on the end is then used to remove the cancer or to burn the tumor away with high-energy electricity.
 This is known as fulguration.

-• Partial cystectomy: Surgery to remove part of the bladder.
-This surgery may be done for people who have a low-grade tumor that has invaded the wall of the bladder but is limited to one area of the bladder.
-Because only a part of the bladder is removed, people who have this type of surgery are able to urinate normally after recovery.
-This type of surgery is also called segmental cystectomy.
+• Partial cystectomy: Partial cystectomy is surgery to remove part of the bladder.
+This may be done for people who have a low-grade tumor that has invaded the wall of the bladder but is limited to one area of the bladder.
+Because only a part of the bladder is removed, people are able to urinate normally after recovering from this surgery.
+This is also called segmental cystectomy.

-Biologic therapy is a treatment that uses a person’s immune system to fight cancer.
+Immunotherapy helps a person’s immune system fight cancer.

 Radiation Therapy